-Release the tow eye cover by pressing firmly on its top right perimeter until it pivots inward, then gently pull the raised section toward you.

-NOTE: The tow eye cover is connected to the vehicle's black negative (-) terminal.
+Your vehicle is equipped with two tow eye covers: one in the front, and one in the rear.
+To open either tow eye cover, release the tow eye cover by pressing firmly on its top right perimeter until it pivots inward, then gently pull the raised section toward you.
+NOTE: Only the front tow eye cover contains positive (+) and negative terminals to open the front trunk.